 To better understand why people take a “guns don’t make us safer” stance, we first have to understand the different mindsets of people.
 According to retired Lt.
 Col. Dave Grossman, the human population can be divided into three groups: sheep, wolves, and sheepdogs.
 The human sheep (often referred to as Sheeple) are people who simply go about their predictable, submissive, non-threatened lives, rarely facing a life or death situation.

 The human wolves are your typical bad guys.
-These are the people that commit the violent crimes while totally ignoring a moral code, established law or societal boundaries.
+These are the people that commit violent crimes while totally ignoring a moral code, established law, or societal boundaries.
 Human Sheepdogs are the small percentage of people that live within the sheep as protectors of the flock.

 Most people are going to fall under the sheep label as they are oblivious to what’s going on around them; much of this is due to our modern cultural design.
 Someone who has the mindset of a Sheepdog is not in a denial state of reality like a typical sheep.
 A sheep would say “If it happens then I will act.”
 The Sheepdog will say “When it happens I will be ready.”

 Even though the most prepared individual can’t be on guard at all times.
 Some would argue that the hesitation of “Sheeple-bystanders” is a diffusion of responsibility (i.e. call the police for help), but I tend to believe that it actually showcases the decline of the Sheepdog or “warrior mindset” within human culture.

 The reality is a world without guns is one in which the advantages of youth, size, strength, aggression, and sheer numbers are almost always decisive – and not in the favor of the old, small, weak, or ill-equipped.

 A utopic world without guns would only be possible in a world without people.
 So I ask you, who could be nostalgic for such a world.